minmb/restify-resource/Readme.md

 ## Content-Negotiation

-  Currently express-resource supports basic content-negotiation support utilizing extnames or "formats".
+  Currently restify-resource supports basic content-negotiation support utilizing extnames or "formats".
 This can currently be done two ways, first we may define actions as we normally would, and utilize the `req.format` property, and respond accordingly.
 The following would respond to `GET /pets.xml`, and `GET /pets.json`.

       var pets = ['tobi', 'jane', 'loki'];